 For a while, it seemed like DC was stuck in the haze of Obama-style neoliberalism; the pro-corporate consensus in the city rarely went challenged.
 Muriel Bowser won her first term with 55% of the vote — the only serious challenge coming from an independent who had previously served on the Council as a Republican.
 Bowser would go on to win her reelection in 2018 with 80% of the vote in the Democratic primary and 76% in the general -- the closest threat to her candidacy being the Green Party’s Ann Wilcox, who received about 9% of the vote.
 The outcome of these races consistently confirmed the grip of a neoliberal, pro-business consensus that had taken over local elected leadership.

 But as the high from Barack Obama’s 2012 re-election began to wane, the sedated anti-capitalist strains in the city began to awaken.
 The shortcomings of nearly two decades of neoliberal operating consensus started to become undeniable.
 Decades of pro-charter policies left DC’s schools underfunded and strapped for resources, as teachers’ unions found themselves scattered and powerless to fight back against the incoming regime.
 Uber and Lyft had effectively taken over the city — subverting the taxi unions and building a growing ambivalence towards effective public transit (even as Metro was literally burning down).
 Activists had suspected and subsequently battled the DC Metro Police Department’s stop-and-frisk policies, which seemed to continue unchecked for years.
 The mayor moved to take over the city’s arts commission in a bid to financialize their operations in order to satisfy the whims of capital.
-And as an aside of Bowser’s political gall, at some point “Mayor Muriel Bowser” began to precede the widely popular “Art All Night” events in the city – effectively claiming ownership over what is supposed to be a product of DC’s unique creative communities.
+(A quick aside on Bowser and the arts: at some point “Mayor Muriel Bowser” began to precede the widely popular “Art All Night” events in the city – Bowser seemingly claiming ownership over what is supposed to be a product of DC’s unique creative communities...a strong demonstration of her gall).

 As waves of new development crashed around the city, displacement and high rents remained, turning DC into one of the most gentrified cities in the country.
 Faith in the “build more” school of housing policy, which was cautiously accepted by many at first, began to fade as housing costs soared while giant luxury buildings began to pop up everywhere.
 It started to become clear that the pro-developer policies pushed by DC’s sinister consultant class were not truly designed to provide an honest expansion to the District’s housing stock, but oriented around hunting down the disposable income of young (typically white) gentrifiers.